The event calendar in Reykjavík City is jam-packed with festivals, parades, citywide celebrations and much more.

 Secret Solstice is an annual four-day festival during featuring a lineup of up-and-coming performers alongside established performers.
 It’s quite a show.

-This colorful event brings tens of thousands of people into the city center every year to show solidarity with Iceland’s LGBTQ community.
+This colourful event brings tens of thousands of people into the city centre every year to show solidarity with Iceland’s LGBTQ community.
 The festival is also one of the most vibrant and popular events in Reykjavík’s cultural calendar.

 Since 1996, Reykjavík has been celebrating its multitude of talent and rich history with Culture Night, an extravaganza evening where the city explodes with cultural events across numbers of venues.
 All festival events are free of charge.

 The Reykjavík Marathon is held during the day of Reykjavíks’ Culture Night.
 The marathon itself of run on flat, well-paved roads and is a family event with a choice of courses.